awsdocs/aws-secrets-manager-docs/doc_source/auth-and-access_identity-based-policies.md

     ]
 }
 ```
-Using the '??????' as a wildcard to match the 6 random characters assigned by Secrets Manager avoids a problem that occurs if you use the '\*' wildcard instead\.
+Using '??????' as a wildcard to match the 6 random characters that are assigned by Secrets Manager avoids a problem that occurs if you use the '\*' wildcard instead\.
 If you use the syntax "`another_secret_name-*`", it matches not just the intended secret with the 6 random characters, but it also matches "`another_secret_name-<anything-here>a1b2c3`"\.
-Using the '??????' syntax enables you to securely grant permissions to a secret that does not yet exist, because you can predict all of the parts of the ARN except those 6 random characters\.
-Be aware, however, that if you delete the secret and recreate it with the same name, the user automatically receives permission to the new secret even though the 6 characters will be different\.
+Using the '??????' syntax enables you to securely grant permissions to a secret that doesn't yet exist\.
+This is because you can predict all of the parts of the ARN except those 6 random characters\.
+Be aware, however, that if you delete the secret and recreate it with the same name, the user automatically receives permission to the new secret, even though the 6 characters will be different\.
-You get the ARN for the secret from the AWS Secrets Manager console \(on the **Details** page for a secret\) or by calling the `List*` APIs\.
-The user or group that you apply this policy to can perform any action \(`"secretsmanager:*"`\) on only the two secrets identified by the Amazon Resource Name \(ARN\) in the example\.
+You get the ARN for the secret from the Secrets Manager console \(on the **Details** page for a secret\), or by calling the `List*` APIs\.
+The user or group that you apply this policy to can perform any action \(`"secretsmanager:*"`\) on only the two secrets identified by the ARN in the example\.
-If you don't care about the region or account that owns a secret, you must specify a wildcard character \* and not an empty field for the region and account ID number fields of the ARN\.
+If you don't care about the region or account that owns a secret, you must specify a wildcard character \* \(not an empty field\) for the region and account ID number fields of the ARN\.

 For more information about the ARNs for various resources, see [Resources That You Can Reference in an IAM Policy or Secret Policy](reference_iam-permissions.md#iam-resources)\.

-## Limiting Access to Secrets that Have Specific Staging Labels or Tags<a name="permissions_grant-limited-condition"></a>
+## Limiting Access to Secrets That Have Specific Staging Labels or Tags<a name="permissions_grant-limited-condition"></a>

 In any of the previous examples, you called out actions, resources, and principals explicitly by name or ARN only\.
 You can also refine access to include only those secrets that have metadata with a certain tag key and value, or a secret that has a specific label\.

 **Example: Granting permission to a secret with metadata that has a certain tag key and value**
-The following policy, when attached to a user, group, or role, allows the user to run `GetSecret` on any secret in the current account whose metadata contains a tag with the key "ServerName" and the value "ServerABC"\.
+The following policy, when it's attached to a user, group, or role, allows the user to run `GetSecret` on any secret in the current account whose metadata contains a tag with the key "ServerName" and the value "ServerABC"\.

 ```
 {